The Beehive in Acadia National Park

-The Beehive in Acadia National Park juts out of the terrain proudly at 520 feet (158 m).
-If you have ever visited Sand Beach, you have likely noticed it to the northwest, towering over the horizon and the Sand Beach parking area.
-Even without binoculars, you will often see hikers trekking up the hiking trail on its southeastern face.
-The trail is designated as strenuous with steep grades and many steady climbs.
-(See Acadia Hiking Trails) The trail entrance is between the Entrance Fee Station on the Park Loop Road and Sand Beach, on the eastern shore of Mount Desert Island.
+The Beehive in Acadia National Park juts out of the surrounding terrain proudly at 520 feet (158 m).
+If you have ever visited Sand Beach, you likely noticed it to the northwest, towering over the tree tops.
+You would have driven by it on the right just before arriving at the Sand Beach parking area from Bar Harbor.
+Even without binoculars, you will often see hikers trekking up the southeastern face.
+The trail is designated as strenuous as it has steep grades and many steady climbs.
+(See Acadia Hiking Trails & Walking Paths) The trail entrance is between the Entrance Fee Station on the Park Loop Road and Sand Beach, on the eastern shore of Mount Desert Island.

 The first picture of The Beehive Mountain you see at the top of this page shows a perspective that many visitors do not get to see.
 The view is one that is readibly available, but is found at the far end or eastern end of Sand Beach.
 I love it early in the morning just as the sun peeks over the hill on the right which is part of Great Head.
 There are some stone steps at the base of the hill which lead up to the Great Head Trail which offers even more spectacular views of The Beehive, and of course, Sand Beach.

 Check out Places to Stay - Lodging Options.

 - Park Headquarters: (207) 288-3338

 The Beehive & Sand Beach